Policy Centre

 Snapchat Shows | Content Partners

 Snap’s Content team evaluates accounts (creators or partners) holistically.
-In order to identify a pattern of publishing content that fails to meet the standards of monetization eligibility, we use a mix of human and algorithmic moderation.
+In order to identify a pattern of publishing content that fails to meet the standards of monetisation eligibility, we use a mix of human and algorithmic moderation.
 We also listen to feedback from users, brands and other stakeholders.
 If your account fails to adhere to these policies, then you may be ineligible for payment.
-We may also remove advertising from appearing alongside specific content and suspend or permanently revoke your participation in the monetization program.
+We may also remove advertising from appearing alongside specific content, and suspend or permanently revoke your participation in the monetisation programme.

 Further enforcement details may be found in the Creator Stories Terms and